Lissy93/dashy/docs/developing.md

 - `yarn build-and-start` will run `yarn build` and `yarn start`
 - `yarn build-watch` will output contents to `./dist` and recompile when anything in `./src` is modified, you can then use either `yarn start` or your own server, to have a production environment that watches for changes.

+Using the Vue CLI:
+- The app is build with Vue, and uses the [Vue-CLI Service](https://cli.vuejs.org/guide/cli-service.html) for basic commands.
+- If you have [NPX](https://github.com/npm/npx) installed, then you can invoke the Vue CLI binary using `npx vue-cli-service [command]`
+- Vue also has a GUI environment that can be used for basic project management, and may be useful for beginners, this can be started by running `vue ui`, and opening up `http://localhost:8000`

 Note:
 - If you are using NPM, replace `yarn` with `npm run`
 - If you are using Docker, precede each command with `docker exec -it [container-id]`.
 Container ID can be found by running `docker ps`